The psychological tolls of ageing

 “To put yourself in a position to look after the elderly is to live with the painful reality of how little you can do.
 You cannot relieve arthritic pain, or the agony of losing a spouse.
 You cannot cure cancer or fend off death. .Yet, if you can tolerate these limitations, loving and caring for this age group can be deeply transformative.
 It not only relieves suffering, but it can also lead to significant growth.
 And it can bring fulfilment and meaning to both adult child and elderly parent.”

-Mental: Memory lapses and slower thinking can be frightening and isolating.
+Mental Changes: Memory lapses and slower thinking can be frightening and isolating.
 First you hide it, then you start wondering if other people notice.
 Eventually you start to worry and wonder if you’ll be able to take care of yourself.

-Relational: Relational losses include the loss of loved ones such as watching a spouse die of cancer.
+Relational Changes : Relational losses include the loss of loved ones such as watching a spouse die of cancer.
 It also means a loss of long-standing roles - going from family breadwinner and authority figure to the dependent can be a hard pill to swallow.

 Existential/Emotional: Late-onset trauma (perhaps from watching a loved one die), death anxiety around a fear of the unknown, not having time to correct mistakes such as financial errors, or not having time to start new relationships if the old ones end badly.
 Along with regrets, existential questions include questions about whether one’s life had value, and “Did I achieve enough.”.

-Many elders find that, as their bodies become frail, memories from childhood—especially traumatic ones—resurface.
+The Resurgence of Childhood Memories and Trauma: Many elders find that, as their bodies become frail, memories from childhood—especially traumatic ones—resurface.
 Sensory experiences in old age can act as triggers.
-For example, being unable to get out of bed may remind someone of being locked in a room as a child, or of neglect by an overworked parent.
+For example, being unable to get out of bed may remind someone on the cusp of dementia of being locked in a room as a child, or of neglect by an overworked parent.
 These memories can be as vivid and distressing as the original events, adding a new layer of psychological suffering in later life.

-Traumatic events in old age can be just as impactful as those experienced in youth.
+Late-Onset Trauma : Traumatic events in old age can be just as impactful as those experienced in youth.
 Schaffer shares the story of a patient who fell, broke her hip, and lay in pain on her kitchen floor for three days before help arrived.
 Another suffered a heart attack on a New York subway, fearing for her life and her belongings.
 A third experienced a stroke, resulting in sudden incontinence and immobility.
 These incidents are not just physical crises—they are psychological traumas that can lead to anxiety, depression, and a profound sense of vulnerability.

-Loss of autonomy can manifest as anger.
+Anger as an Expression of Loss: Loss of autonomy can manifest as anger.
 One example is an 80-year-old man, accomplished in his career, who becomes irritable whenever someone tries to help him.
 His anger is not just about the immediate situation; it’s a response to the loss of control and independence that once defined his identity.
 The challenge for him—and for many elders—is to find a way to retain dignity and equanimity in the face of increasing dependence.

-Asking for help with basic tasks can become a source of anxiety and shame.
+When Simple Needs Become Big Asks : Asking for help with basic tasks can become a source of anxiety and shame.
 Sadie, a 68-year-old widow, struggles to ask her doorman to open a stuck window.
 She worries about whether to tip him, how much to tip, and whether sharing the struggle will make her seem burdensome to her family.
 This internal struggle highlights how even minor needs can feel overwhelming, reinforcing feelings of helplessness and isolation.

-5. Alien Experiences with Alienating Effects
+Alien Experiences with Alienating Effects:

 Social interventions, even when well-intentioned, can feel alienating.
 Rose, recently widowed, is urged by her daughter to join a senior citizen center to combat loneliness.
 But for Rose, the suggestion feels hollow—no casual conversation with strangers can replace the intimacy she shared with her late husband.
 Moreover, the reversal of roles—her daughter now caring for her—feels uncomfortable and underscores her loss of purpose.